JostTim/CV_projects/labprojects/head_implant/main.md

 ## In short :

-Miniature implant system to perform stable and precise mesoscale cortical imaging on freely behaving models.
+In my thesis with **Isabelle Ferezou** at **NeuroPSI**, I designed a miniature implant system to perform stable and precise **cortical** **imaging** at a **mesoscopic** scale, on **freely** **behaving** models.

-Using a flexible fiber optic bundle illustrated below, we record cortical fluorescence signals at a mesoscale resolution, while allowing models to behave freely.
+Using a flexible **fiber optic bundle** illustrated below, we are able to record cortical fluorescence signals, while allowing models to behave freely.

 <img src="Fibroscopy_schematic.png" alt="Fibroscopy_schematic" style="max-width:30%;" />

 <p style="text-align : center; text-decoration: underline;">Fiber optic bundle characteristics</p>

-The variation of fluorescence is measured and is on the order of magnitude of 1% (with Voltage Sensitive Dye RH1691).
+We used **Voltage Sensitive Dye** RH1691, for which the variation of fluorescence measured during a synchronous populational activity is on the order of magnitude of **1%** **Δf/f**.

+This implies that to maintain a good signal to noise ratio, we have to **prevent** even the **most subtle movements**, that can induce displacement artifacts on the fluorescence signals.

+On the other hand, we have to **attach and detach easily** this optical image guide to perform daily training on several models.

+One last requirement that we had is to be able to perform surgeries prior to the imaging experiment, to be able to stain the cortex adequately with dyes.
+For this reason, the implant features opened sides, as can be seen in the image below.

-Thus, to be able to attach and detach easily this optical image guide to perform training, and to still be able to obtain a very stable fixation in order to avoid any measure of light variation that my be due to improper fixation, we designed a concentric fixation system in a tight space, and with a tiny weight (1.2g), illustrated below.
+The system that I developed , illustrated below, is designed with a **concentric fixation system** in a tight space, and with a tiny weight (1.2g).

 ![Photo - Schema](./Schema_photo1.png)